KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle_v2/render_target.md

 ```

 Now, our background should be green.
+I agree that passing the context around might be a bit off-putting, especially
+when you are new to Rust.
+However, there is no real alternative in this case.
+Having the constructor be part of the context works, sure, but then there is the
+issue of saving the struct.
+Having to store it as
+`RenderTarget<opengl::Context>` is more painful, imho.

+Another viable alternative could be to avoid the immediate calls, and just queue up a
+bunch of graphics commands instead.
+This also adds some multi-thread potential,
+because the lists only store commands instead of executing an actual graphics API.
+Our actual Renderer will likely go that route, but for now, the immediate calls
+are sufficient.

 However, look at this hideous tuple for the color and its pretentious double parentheses.

 At this point we might add some proper Colors struct.